-Version Des scription Date 2.1 1 Added "drinking water sources" to the list of issues that must be addressed (II.A) August 29, 2019 2.0 • Formatted with new policy template and logo; edited to improve clarity and readability March 28, 2018 1 Removed background information not directly relevant to the policy; Introduction and Overview sections reorganized and some content removed (I and II), background and contextual information for requirements removed (III A-E) • Updated list of issues that must be in the plan to reflect statute (II) Land and Water Resources Inventory changed to Narrative and moved from appendix to plan; added requirement for discussion of watershed context (III.A).
-Removed "potential sources of funding" from, and added requirement for two year time increments to, Targeted Implementation Schedule requirement (III.E.4) Modified Targeted Implementation Schedule requirement to clarify inclusion of local priorities (III.E) 1 Added "legal drainage systems" to Operations and Maintenance requirement (III.F.3) 1 Removed reference to the buffer law from Regulation and Enforcement requirement (III.F.4).
-Added inclusion of comprehensive plan dates (III.F.4.b) Modified Data Collection and Monitoring requirement to clarify program intent (III.F.5) • Added needs assessment and strategy development; changed heading to Public Participation and Engagement (formerly Information, Education, and Outreach) (III.F.6) Added policy committee role and federal coordination to Decision-making and Staffing (III.G.1.a,b) Modified Work Planning requirement to clarify program intent (III.G.2) Modified Assessment, Evaluation, and Reporting to clarify program intent (III.G.3) 1.00 • Pilot Plan Content Requirements modified to reflect transition to program March 23, 2016 0.00 Pilot Plan Content Requirements June 25, 2014
+Version Description Date 2.2 Changed "Five Year" to "Mid-point" (III.G.5.c) December 15, 2022 2.1 Added "drinking water sources" to the list of issues that must be addressed (II.A) August 29, 2019 2.0 Formatted with new policy template and logo; edited to improve clarity and readability March 28, 2018 Removed background information not directly relevant to the policy; Introduction and Overview sections reorganized and some content removed (I and II), background and contextual information for requirements removed (III A-E) Updated list of issues that must be in the plan to reflect statute (II) Land and Water Resources Inventory changed to Narrative and moved from appendix to plan; added requirement for discussion of watershed context (III.A).
+Removed "potential sources of funding" from, and added requirement for two year time increments to, Targeted Implementation Schedule requirement (III.E.4) pr Modified Targeted Implementation Schedule requirement to clarify inclusion of local priorities (III.E) Added "legal drainage systems" to Operations and Maintenance requirement (III.F.3) Removed reference to the buffer law from Regulation and Enforcement requirement (III.F.4).
+Added inclusion of comprehensive plan dates (III.F.4.b) Modified Data Collection and Monitoring requirement to clarify program intent (III.F.5) Added needs assessment and strategy development; changed heading to Public Participation and Engagement (formerly Information, Education, and Outreach) (III.F.6) Added policy committee role and federal coordination to Decision-makin and Staffing (III.G.1.a,b) g Modified Work Planning requirement to clarify program intent (III.G.2)

+Modified Assessment, Evaluation, and Reporting to clarify program intent (III.G.3) 1.00 Pilot Plan Content Requireme program ents modified to reflect transition to March 23, 2016 0.00 Pilot Plan Content Requireme ents June 25, 2014